 - Cook over medium high heat, stirring frequently until onions are golden.

-- Add turmeric, cinnamon, garlic and ginger and continue to cook over medium heat a few more minutes.
+- Add turmeric, cinnamon, garlic and ginger and continue to cook over medium heat a minute more, just to toast spices but being careful to not let them burn.
+Remove from heat if necessary.

-- Let simmer for 1 hour, or until lentils break down.
+- Let simmer for 30 mins-1 hour (some lentils take longer than others, but the split will cook quickly), or until lentils break down.
 Add a little water if it becomes too thick.

-- Serve with fresh lemon and cilantro to garnish.
+- Season with more salt and pepper if necessary and serve with fresh lemon and cilantro to garnish.